markstringer-dti/markstringer-dti.github.io/dti.md

 Mmph.
 Right now I'm feeling like an impostor.
 I think I've managed to persuade you that I'm an authority on this problem, this contradiction.
 But I'm not sure I can convince you I'm an authority on the solution.

 Let's go back to the car metaphor and see if it can give us any help.
-This is essentially what happened with "Mr Two."
+This is what happened with "Mr Two."
 Mr Two turned around and told the people in the back seat that they were moving very slowly and weren't likely to get where they needed to go for years.
 Here's what the people in the back seat did.
 They rolled up that divide that you see in cars that have drivers.

 Well, in terms of this metaphor, what he needs to do is to keep his windscreen clean - maintain transparency.
 He also needs to keep looking out of it.
 He needs to keep inspecting.
 And yes, he needs to keep adapting to the road conditions.